AdaCore/gnatstudio/docs/users_guide/extending.rst

 Users can define remote servers, as described in :ref:`Setup_the_remote_servers`.
-Doing this creates a :file:`remote.xml` file in the user's :file:`gps` directory, which can be installed in any plug-ins directory to set the values system-wide.
+Doing this creates a :file:`remote.xml` file in the user's :file:`gps` directory, which can be installed in any plugins directory to set the values system-wide.
 The tag used in this file is :file:`<remote_machine_descriptor>` for each remote server.
 You can also write this tag manually.
 Its attributes are: